Billy Mays: Death

 Mays was found unresponsive by his wife in his Tampa, Florida, home on the morning of June 28, 2009.
 He was pronounced dead at 7:45 a.m., aged 50, appearing to have died sometime overnight.
-The Associated Press reported there were no indications that the house had been burglarized, and that police did not suspect foul play.
-Mays had told his wife the previous evening that he had felt unwell, and initially, there was incorrect speculation that he died from a head injury he experienced on a flight he had taken earlier in the day, in which the plane sustained a rough landing after blowing its tires.
+The Associated Press reported that there were no indications that the house had been burglarized and that police did not suspect foul play.
+Mays had told his wife the previous evening that he had felt unwell, and initially there was incorrect speculation that he died from a head injury he experienced on a flight he had taken earlier in the day, in which the plane sustained a rough landing after blowing its tires.

-After an initial autopsy on June 29, 2009, Vernard Adams, the Hillsborough County, Florida medical examiner, stated that Mays suffered from hypertensive heart disease and that heart disease was the likely cause of his death.
-According to a toxicology report released August 7, 2009, heart disease was the "primary cause of death" and cocaine was listed as a "contributory cause of death."
+After an initial autopsy on June 29, 2009, Vernard Adams, the Hillsborough County, Florida, medical examiner, stated that Mays suffered from hypertensive heart disease and that heart disease was the likely cause of his death.
+According to a toxicology report released August 7, 2009, heart disease was the "primary cause of death" and cocaine was listed as a "contributory cause of death".
 In response to the release of the toxicology report, the Mays family issued a press release stating, "We are extremely disappointed by the press release released by the Hillsborough County medical examiner's office.
-We believe it contains speculative conclusions that are frankly unnecessary and tend to obscure the conclusion that Billy suffered from chronic, untreated hypertension" and said in the release that they were considering "an independent evaluation of the autopsy results".
+We believe it contains speculative conclusions that are frankly unnecessary and tend to obscure the conclusion that Billy suffered from chronic, untreated hypertension."
+They also stated that they were considering "an independent evaluation of the autopsy results".